What is Sales? Definition and How to Become a Salesperson

 The definition of sales can also include the people responsible for it, and the department as a whole.

-At its heart, though, the true definition of sales is this: meeting a customer’s needs and providing a solution to their problem.
+At its heart, though, the true sales definition is this: meeting a customer’s needs and providing a solution to their problem.

 In this article, we’ll go over absolutely everything you need to know about sales, including what makes it different from marketing, the differences between B2B and B2C sales, how to become a successful salesperson, and more.